Killerameise/MMDS-Amazon-Reviews/README.md

 In this project we find product feature summaries based only on natural text reviews.
 We use review data from Amazon.com from the excellent [Amazon product reviews](http://jmcauley.ucsd.edu/data/amazon/) dataset provided by Julian McAuley.
 The work was done for the seminar [Mining Massive Datasets](https://hpi.de/naumann/teaching/current-courses/ss-16/mmds.html) at Hasso Plattner Institute in Potsdam, Germany.

 The pipeline—as described below—is implemented as [Apache Spark](http://spark.apache.org/) jobs in Java and Scala.
+It makes use of Spark's MLlib and GraphX toolkits as well as Twitters DIMSUM algorithm.
 It can be run locally and on Spark clusters.

 ## Algorithm